tashifat/tashifat.github.io/_pages/projects.md

 -->

-AI Based Prognostics and Health Management of BLDC Motors
+AI Based Prognostics and Health Management of BLDC Motors (Sep 2018 – May 2021)
 ==========================================================

 Unexpected machine failures can lead to system-wide shutdowns, reduced output, and safety risks.
 To mitigate this, we developed a prognostics and health management (PHM) framework for brushless DC (BLDC) motors using multi-sensor data and machine learning techniques.
 The system continuously monitors degradation patterns by analyzing vibration, temperature, current, and voltage signals collected under accelerated life testing.
 Key contributions are: